Packers Add Physical Defensive Back to Practice Squad

 In this story:

 GREEN BAY, Wis. – The Green Bay Packers signed cornerback Shemar Bartholomew to the practice squad on Tuesday.
-They had to create a roster space; instead, they created two by releasing cornerback Tyron Herring and receiver Michael Woods II.
+They had to create a roster space; instead, they created two.
+They released cornerback Tyron Herring and receiver Michael Woods II.

+That second spot will go to receiver Will Sheppard, who was released by the Packers on Monday, cleared waivers on Tuesday and will re-sign on Wednesday.

 Bartholomew went undrafted in 2024 out of Georgia Southern.
 He originally signed with the New York Jets but was released at the end of training camp.
 Four teams put in a waiver claim, with Bartholomew landing with the Carolina Panthers.
 Bartholomew played in five games as a rookie, with 17 snaps on defense and 34 on special teams.